 The overwhelming weight of evidence tells us that something exotic certainly happened to produce life as we know it.
 Historically one of the most compelling arguments regarding the existence of God comes from the precision design found in nature.
-Design implies a designer, and Darwin’s proposal that evolution could have occurred without a Designer (by means of natural selection through random mutations) changed things.
+Design implies a designer, and Darwin’s proposal that evolution could have occurred without a Designer (by means of natural selection through random mutations) belies logic.

 On the verse, "Consider the days of old, the years of the many generations (Deut.
 32:7)," the 13th century scholar Nachmanides explains that “Consider the days of old” refers to the Six Days of Creation and “The years of the many generations” refers to the time from Adam forward."
 Many leading rabbis who lived centuries before Darwin understood that when Adam appeared on the scene, the universe might have already been much older.
 Most notably, this is the opinion attributed to Rabbi Nechunia Ben Hakana who lived some 2,000 years ago, which is quoted by many mainstream, medieval commentators such as Rabbenu Bechaya, the Recanti, Tzioni, and the Sefer HaChinuch.
 Rabbi Yitzhak M’Acco, a student of Nachmanides, suggested based on kabbalistic calculations that the universe is thousands of millions of years old.